glowkeeper/wepp-apps-presentation/presentation/webapps.md

 # ECMAScript

-Javascrpt is standardised across all major browsers.
+Javascript is standardised across all major browsers

 - - -

-# Typsecript
+# Typescript

 Javascript is dynamically typed.
-Typescript is a language that is a superset of Javascript because it includes javascript as well as added syntax for types.
+Typescript is a language that is a superset of Javascript that adds syntax for types

 ```typescript
 let hello: string = `hello ${name}`;